AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 - `editorView.dom` is the only supported handle;
 - Re-apply from `update()` so the change survives rerenders; clean up in `destroy()`.

+## Plugin registration lifecycle

+`registerPlugin` in `guides.ready` only registers the factory once.
+The factory itself runs again each time a file is opened — every MarkupEditor file open invokes it fresh to build that file's plugin instance.

 ## Common issues

+- Where DOM code addresses nodes and `Range`s, MarkupEditor addresses **positions**, plain integers indexing into the document (`0` = document start, i.e. the root).
+A `range` is `{ from, to }`, two positions bounding a span — not a DOM `Range`.
+Positions shift as the document changes, so don't cache one across an edit.
 - **Item doesn't appear in the New Editor menu**: `contextMenuWidget` is missing `markup_editor_menu`, or the config was registered *after* the editor opened (config is read once at editor construction register at app load).